Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

   - The module version contains `cpeCray-yy.mm`: The package is compiled with the `PrgEnv-cray` programming environment.

+  - The module version contains `cpeAOCC-yy.mm`:  The package is compiled with the `PrgEnv-aocc` programming environment, the AMD compilers for CPU-only work (hence available only on LUMI-C, LUMI-D and the login nodes)

-  - The module version contains `cpeAMD-yy.mm`:  The package is compiled with the `PrgEnv-aocc` programming environment.
+  - The module version contains `cpeAMD-yy.mm`: The package is compiled with the `PrgEnv-AMD` programming environment, the Cray wrapper around the AMD ROCm compilers.
+This environment will only be offered on LUMI-G.

   - The name contains neither of those: The package is compiled with the system gcc compiler, something that is only done for software that is absolutely not performance-critical like some build tools and workflow tools.

-In EasyBuild, `cpeGNU`, `cpeCray` and `cpeAMD` are called toolchains, a set of compatible compilers, MPI and mathematical libraries.
+In EasyBuild, `cpeGNU`, `cpeCray`, `cpeAOCC` and `cpeAMD` are called toolchains, a set of compatible compilers, MPI and mathematical libraries.
 Software compiled with the system compiler is also called software compiled with the system toolchain, which is a restricted toolchain that only contains the compiler.
 Software